-How Much Calcium Do You Need?
+How Much Calcium Do You Need Per Day?

-The recommended daily intake of calcium is 1,000 milligrams and 1,200 milligrams for adults assigned male and adults assigned female at birth, respectively, per the National Institutes of Health (NIH).
+The recommended daily intake of calcium is 1,000 milligrams and 1,200 milligrams for adults assigned male at birth and adults assigned female at birth, respectively, per the National Institutes of Health (NIH).

 People who are past menopause are more likely to experience bone loss than younger people due to the fact that their bodies have a more difficult time absorbing calcium, per the NIH.
 While they require the same amount of calcium per day as younger people, it's even more essential that they meet their daily requirements.

 People of childbearing age with amenorrhea (period loss), those with lactose intolerance or those who are vegan or just cut out dairy from their diets should also be mindful of their calcium intake.

 Good news: Calcium is found in plenty of different foods — both dairy and not.
 Here's a complete list of foods with the highest calcium levels to include in your daily diet.
 Note that the FDA calculates its Daily Value (DV) percentages based on eating 1,300 milligrams of calcium per day.

 Just 1 cup of canned sardines provides 569.2 milligrams or 44 percent of your DV of calcium (mostly coming from the sardine bones) as well as 37 grams of protein.
 They're also rich in omega-3 fatty acids, which support heart health, per the Mayo Clinic.